ranmasao/bashstein3d/README.md

 ## May not work at

-* Non-X11 console, especially with non-standard resolution
+* Non-X11 console, especially with non-standard resolution;
 * UNIX, MacOS, Android terminal, Cygwin, etc...
 * ¯\\_\_(ツ)_\_/¯